AnggaR96s/Reforestation/README.md

-## What do you get when you cross a rabbit with a water hose?
-Hare spray.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.